Sexual harassment: Girl watching

 Girl watching is considered a game amongst men in which they sexually evaluate women.
 This game is a form of sexual harassment, one that is very common in the workplace.
 This game, just like other forms of sexual harassment are not the actions of an individual outside of the norm, but rather of those within it.
 An analysis of sexual harassment surveys, conducted by Ilies, revealed that when the question regarding sexual harassment was phrased 'if women had ever experienced sexual harassment' then the frequency of women's responses was 24%, whereas if women were asked 'if they had experienced sexually harassing behaviors' then the frequency was 58%.

+Indonesian illustration of a group of men catcalling a woman.

 Beth Quinn (2002), the author of "Sexual Harassment and Masculinity: The Power and Meaning of 'Girl Watching originally was not researching girl watching when she stumbled upon the game, however, Quinn (2002) stated that her work was more exploratory than confirmatory, explaining why she continued exploring the idea of Girl Watching.
 At first, Quinn was researching the difference between what women and men see as sexual harassment.
-It was through the interviews (43) that she conducted that she noticed an occurrence of the game upon her interviews with men.
-As well as interviews Quinn (2002) observed the participants of her interviews and gathered more information regarding the game through said observations.
+It was through the interviews (43) that she conducted that she noticed an occurrence of the game in her interviews with men.
+In addition to conducting interviews, Quinn (2002) observed the participants and gathered additional information about the game.
 She learned that men, usually when in a group, will watch the women around them and make comments towards them.